 Additionally, employee safety training is an integral part of the employee onboarding process but is also required by Occupational Safety and Health Administration (OSHA) for regular “refresher” courses for compliance and knowledge retention.
 People tend to become lax in their day-to-day tasks when it feels natural to them already.
 They fail to catch the tiny mistakes they’re making.

 With employee alertness going down over time, safety protocols need to change to keep up with changes in equipment, materials, roles within the business, and even scientific findings.

 Why do organizations need employee safety training?

-Additionally, workplace injury can become a threat for employers.
+Additionally, a workplace injury can become a threat to employers.
 When somebody gets injured in the workplace, it might negatively influence other workers’ perspectives and encourage people to keep away from an unsafe environment.
 Not to mention that you could be held liable for treatment costs and legal fees if an accident were to happen.

 If push comes to shove and incidents are repeated, your staff may feel the need to escalate the matter outside the company.
 This can create increased tensions within the organization – that is why everyone wants to avoid being involved in cases that fixate on workplace negligence.
 Not only does it hurt your rapport with your team, but damages the company image as well.

 Steps for an Effective Employee Safety Training Program